COSC3020/theory-vs-practice-acraig9266/README.md

 - You measure the time with 10,000 elements and it takes 100 seconds!
 List 3 reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.
--
+- The array was unsorted with the element in the worst possible index to find
-- The data set was different and was worst case in the test with 10000 elements
+- There was a setTimeout call made with a delay set to about 93.33333 seconds.

 Add your answers to this markdown file.